marty1885/Athena/README.md

 `Athena` handles tensor like how a game engine handles shaders and meshes.
 The `Tensor` class does not creare nor operate a tensor itself.
 Instead it calls a `Backend` that does all the job.
 This design allows `Athena` to load backends at runtime and even utilize multiple backened at once.<br>
 Backends in `Athena` can do more than performing tensor operations.
 So called `Algoritms` can be inserted into a backend then quary at runtime to perforem specific tasks if the uderlying library has a way to do it faster then using tensor operations.

+Currently there are 2 backends avliable. `XtensorBackend` using the `xtensor` and `NNPackBackend` using `NNPACK`.
+XtensorBackend is aimed at providing full fledged tensor operators and useable algorithms.
+And the NNPackBackend provides fast algorithms for other backends if running on sutable machine.

-Currently only the `XtensorBackend` using `xtensor` as the base library is avliable.
-Other backends using faster libraries like `Eigen`, `MIOpen` and `blaze` is planed.
+More backends built on faster libraries like `Eigen`, `MIOpen` and `ArrayFire` are planed.

 ## Examples